MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-Lemma~\ref{lem:noinvariant-rotation} allows us to state Algorithm~\ref{alg:trh} that tries to optimize the height of a given (sub-)formula.
-Algorithm~\ref{alg:trh} does not check the color of any nodes.
-Instead it just starts at a given nodei $v$, goes downwards on the long path and performs rotations if possible.
-Lemma~\ref{lem:noinvariant-rotation} implies that finally a height reducing rotation has to be possible if $v$ is yellow.

-The test $\call{simpleRotationPossible}(v)$ in Line~\ref{alg:trh:testsimple} returns true, if one of the following is true: \begin{itemize} \item a height reducing rotation is possible at node $v$; or \item $v$ is a $\conapp$-node with negative balance and a height preserving rotation is possible at $v$. \end{itemize} The test $\call{rotationPossible}(v)$ in Line~\ref{alg:trh:testfinal} returns true, if one of the two cases above applies or a height reducing double rotation is possible at $v$.
-The function $\doRotation(v)$ in lines~\ref{alg:trh:rotate} and~\ref{alg:trh:finalrotate} applies the unique (see Observation~\ref{obs:rot-unique}) possible rotation at node $v$ and returns the node that is labeled with $w$ in Table~\ref{tab:rotations}.
-In case of a double rotation, it returns the node $w_1$ or $w_2$ (see Figure~\ref{fig:dr}) that can have a non-green color.
-We remind that according to Corollary~\ref{cor:dr-onenodegreen}, only one of the two nodes can have a non-green color.
+We now state Algorithm~\ref{alg:trh}, which tries to optimize the height of a given (sub-)formula.
+Algorithm~\ref{alg:trh} does not check the color of any node.
+Instead it just starts at a given node $v$, goes downwards on the long path and performs rotations if possible.
+The colors are only used in the proofs.
+The function $\doRotation(v)$ in lines~\ref{alg:trh:rotate} and~\ref{alg:trh:finalrotate} applies the unique (see Observation~\ref{obs:rot-unique}) possible rotation at node $v$ and returns the node that is labeled with $w'$ in Table~\ref{tab:rotations}.
+In case of a double rotation 4a, it returns the node $w_2$ and in case of a double rotation 4b, it returns the node $w_1$ (see Figure~\ref{fig:dr}).
+We will argue later that the preconditions of Corollary~\ref{cor:dr-onenodegreen} are satisfied whenever we do a double rotation in Algorithm~\ref{alg:trh}.

-In Line~\ref{alg:trh:testfinal}, we assume that the lowest node $u$ is used that makes the condition true.
-By Lemma~\ref{lem:noinvariant-rotation}, this node $u$ is at most 8 nodes above $v$.
+There is a little detail we would like to stress: In Line~\ref{alg:trh:recurse2}, the recursive call is only on the subformula $\Psi_{w'}$.
+This is to ensure that the node $u$ in Line~\ref{alg:trh:testfinal} is not above $w'$ for subsequent recursive calls.

-We now have two lemmas that characterize the effects of Algorithm~\ref{alg:trh} and one lemma talking about the runtime.
+We now have one lemma that characterizes the effects of Algorithm~\ref{alg:trh} and another lemma talking about the runtime.